Police: Oregon man accidentally shoots brother instead of bear, kills himself - NewsBreak

 Josephine County Undersheriff Travis Snyder says the man called 911 around 7 a.m.
 Tuesday and told dispatchers he had “accidentally shot his brother while loading a gun” after being startled by the bear.

-The Oregonian/OregonLive reports deputies went to the home in Sunny Valley, an unincorporated community in the southwest corner of the state.Police search Bayou St. John in connection to case of missing New Orleans woman
+The Oregonian/OregonLive reports deputies went to the home in Sunny Valley, an unincorporated community in the southwest corner of the state.SIM-swapping attacks are skyrocketing, FBI warns – here’s how to protect yourself

 There they found a man dead from a gunshot wound.
 Snyder says they checked the residence and found a second man who had died of a self-inflicted gunshot wound.